πŸ“Œ iDNO and Sub-Region Pricing

 Always price the parent region.

-Example: If sub-region 32 sits under region 19, then use region 19 pricing tables.
+Example: If sub-region 32 sits under geographical region 19, then use region 19 pricing tables.

 Notes